opentable/slate/source/index.md

   }
 ```

 This endpoint is called to reserve inventory while the diner completes the reservation process.
-The channel inventory system must hold the invetory booking until the expiration date is reached.
+The channel inventory system must hold the inventory booking until the expiration date is reached.
 If the expiration date is reached and the lock has not been cancelled then the underlying inventory can be released and used for other reservations.

 ### HTTP Request